Ex-Dallas officer who fatally shot black man inside his apartment indicted on murder charge

 "I have asked too many questions, and I've been told that there are no answers yet," she said.
 "I'm looking forward to all of the powers that be to come up with the answers."

 Guyger was initially arrested on a manslaughter charge and was released from jail on $300,000 bond the same day she was arrested.
-She was also fired from the Dallas Police Department.
+She was also fired from the Dallas Police Department after an Internal Affairs investigation found that she had “engaged in adverse conduct when she was arrested,” according to a tweet by Police Chief Reneé Hall.

+Dallas Mayor Mike Rawlings said at the time that Guyger's firing was the "right decision."